galatajs/.github/profile/README.md

 > Do you need http?
 Install the http package.
 I do not increase the size of your project with unnecessary packages!
 This may seem like an exaggeration to some people, what about a few kilobytes?
 I recommend developers who make this defense to develop a multi application on Docker.

 - Your best friend.
 > It behaves however you want.
-Whether you want a single page, module-baed or you create an archictecture.
+Whether you want a single page, module-based or you create an archictecture.
 It also does most of the rough work for you, and you just have to configure and use it.

 ### Completed Packages: